Workshop hosted by ACM Creativity and Cognition 2025 conference, Monday, June 23rd, 2025, (Online)

 Speculative design evaluating the future of the above topics

 We seek to tie these contributions together intellectually with unifying ideas, frameworks, and theories that provide common ground for discussing, analyzing, connecting, inventing, comparing, and making predictions about emerging new techniques as well as to identify gaps or opportunities for a future research agenda.
-To start the discussion concretely, we will use the notion of future forms of cinematic and performance/ing arts experiences.
+To ground the discussion, we will begin with the concept of future forms of cinematic and performance experiences.

-Facilitate the exchange of cutting-edge research and practical applications of AI and XR in cinema, and performing and performance arts. – Foster collaborations among participants from academia, industry, and the creative sectors.
+Facilitate the exchange of cutting-edge research and practical applications of AI and XR in cinema and performance

-Establish a network of professionals dedicated to advancing AI applications in these fields.
+Establish a network of professionals dedicated to advancing AI and XR applications in these fields

-The workshop will be conducted remotely, accommodating participants from various locations globally.
-It will include keynote presentations, panel discus sions, paper presentations, and interactive sessions.
-The interactive sessions will utilize collaborative tools to engage participants actively, including brainstorming activities and demonstrations of current techniques and approaches in future cinema and performance contexts.
+The workshop will be conducted remotely and is scheduled to accommodate participants across different time zones.
+It will include keynote presentations, paper presentations, screenings, and interactive discussion sessions.
+The interactive sessions will utilize collaborative tools to engage participants actively, including brainstorming activities and foresight of trends in techniques and approaches within future cinema and performance contexts.

 Keynote: TBD